mikalai-hryb/notes/general-terms.md

 ## NFS
 NFS - Network File System.

+## NVMe
+NVMe - Non-Volatile Memory Express is a new transfer protocol designed for solid-state memory.

 ## Partition
 A partition is very much like a [volume](#volume).
 In fact, the two terms are